Irish Arsenal Players – Details of Best Players & Full List

 https://creativecommons.org/licenses/by-sa/2.0, via Wikimedia Commons

-Katie McCabe must be included in article about Irish Arsenal players, even though this article focuses on the men’s team.
+Katie McCabe must be included in a list about Irish Arsenal players, even though this article focuses on the men’s team.
 The Dubliner has inspired a generation in Ireland and has been a fantastic player for Arsenal.
 Usually deployed on the left flank, whether at left wing or at left-back, McCabe signed for Arsenal in 2015 and has played over 130 games for the Gunners.
 McCabe was voted Arsenal’s player of the season in 2020/21 after a tremendous season at left-back.

 Katie McCabe, at just 21-years-old, was named Ireland captain.
 In 2023, she was part of the first-ever Ireland women’s team to play in the World Cup.
 McCabe scored Ireland’s first-ever goal at a World Cup when she scored directly from a corner against Canada.